-4. LAND TENURE SERVICE INITIATIVES AND INVOLVEMENTS IN SOUTHERN AFRICA
+4. LAND TENURE SERVICE INITIATIVES AND INVOLVEMENTS

-The Land Tenure Service is actively involved in both normative and field programme activities in Southern Africa.
+The Land Tenure Service is actively involved in both regular and field programme activities.

-4.1 The normative programme
+4.1 The regular programme

-The Land Tenure Service's normative programme activities planned for the 2002-03 biennium will generated the following specific outputs relating to Southern Africa:
+The Land Tenure Service's regular programme activities planned for the 2002-03 biennium will generated the following specific outputs:

-- § Guidelines for government assisted agrarian reform policies.
-This includes activities such as our support for the current FIG symposium on Land Redistribution in Southern Africa.
-Other activities and outputs have included research and publication of guidelines relating to "Land Tenure and Rural Development" and "Gender and Access to Land".
-Research has also been undertaken in the countries of the region in relation to gender and access to land and the impact of HIV/AIDS on access to land. - § Methodological guidelines on education, and training strategies and materials for strengthening human capital needed for improved land tenure policies and land administration.
-Considerable effort and resources have been invested in background studies, including in relation to Southern Africa.
-Research reports have been commissioned, submitted and discussed in workshops, including in relation to Southern Africa.
-These will form the basis of guidelines that will be developed during the course of 2003. - § Guidelines for the transfer of land administration capacities and responsibilities from central government agencies to local government instances for the provision of improved rural development services.
-(Based on comparative experiences in Africa, Asia, Central and Eastern Europe, and Latin America.) - § Resource kit and training material for participatory diagnostics of common property resources in African Lusophone countries.
-The Service, with other units of FAO, has a strong tradition of supporting the Organization's member countries in Lusophone Africa on land policy related issues and is currently operating with projects in Mozambique, Angola and Guinee Bissau. - § Guidelines for negotiated land conflict management (Based on comparative analysis of case studies of countries in Latin America, Africa, and Asia and Pacific.) - § Guidelines for regularising land tenure in peri-urban/peri-rural zones.
-(Based on comparative analysis of experience in Africa, Asia and Central and Eastern Europe)

-§ Methodological guidelines and training material for participatory territorial planning.
+- Develop methodology and construct database on land tenure.
+(Global) - Guidelines for government assisted agrarian reform policies.
+(Based on a comparative analysis of experiences, including gender and demographic considerations, in Latin America, Asia and Southern Africa.) - Guidelines for land consolidation and development policies and procedures.
+(Based on a comparative analysis of experiences, including gender and demographic considerations, in Central and Eastern Europe and Near East.) - Methodological guidelines on education, and training strategies and materials for strengthening human capital needed for improved land tenure policies and land administration.
+(Based on comparative analysis of experiences in Africa, Asia and Pacific, Central and Eastern Europe, Latin America) - Guidelines for the transfer of land administration capacities and responsibilities from central government agencies to local government instances for the provision of improved rural development services.
+(Based on comparative experiences in Africa, Asia, Central and Eastern Europe, and Latin America.) - Resource kit and training material for participatory diagnostics of common property resources in African Lusophone countries.
+(Based on comparative analysis of case studies.) - Issue paper for indigenous common tenure (pastoralism) regimes in the Near East.
+(Based on case study of Syria and other countries.) - Guidelines for negotiated land conflict resolution (Based on comparative analysis of case studies of countries in Latin America, Africa, and Asia and Pacific.) - Guidelines for regularising land tenure in peri-urban/peri-rural zones.
+(Based on comparative analysis of experience in Africa, Asia and Central and Eastern Europe) - Methodological guidelines and training material for participatory territorial planning.
 (Based on comparative analysis of case studies in Latin America, Asia, and Africa)